Validating Quantum State Preparation Programs (Extended Version): Introduction

 \section{Introduction}

-Despite recent advances ~\cite{morphq_bugs,fuzz4all,10.1109/ASE51524.2021.9678798,fortunato,long:24,QDiff}, quantum program developers still lack tools to quickly validate program correctness---testing a program with many test inputs in a short time---as well as other properties when writing comprehensive quantum programs ~\cite{gill2024quantumcomputingvisionchallenges,MattSwayne}.
+Despite recent advances ~\cite{morphq_bugs,fuzz4all,10.1109/ASE51524.2021.9678798,fortunato,long:24,QDiff}, quantum program developers still lack tools to quickly validate program correctness---testing a program with many test inputs in a short time---and other properties when writing comprehensive programs ~\cite{gill2024quantumcomputingvisionchallenges,MattSwayne}.
 Testing quantum programs directly on quantum hardware is problematic because running actual quantum computers is expensive, and the probabilistic nature of quantum computing means repeated trials may be necessary to validate correctness, driving up costs further.
-Ideally, we should ensure that a program satisfies user specifications before running it on quantum hardware.
-Unfortunately, such a framework might not exist for validating (testing) a quantum program for arbitrary properties since quantum programs are not classically simulatable without an exponential number of classical bits relative to qubits.
+Ideally, we should ensure that a program satisfies user specifications before running it on the hardware.
+Unfortunately, such a framework might not exist for validating a quantum program for arbitrary properties since quantum programs are not classically simulatable by naive state-vector simulation without an exponential number of classical bits relative to qubits.

 A quantum validation framework needs to satisfy three key design goals.

 \begin{itemize} \item Programmers can develop a quantum program based on a proper abstraction, with respect to high-level program properties, without worrying too much about low-level gates.